Staff

 Vice President of Programs

-Jamie Schmill is a creative systems thinker, strategist, and team builder, who has cultivated her expertise in programs and grants management, capacity building, and equity-centered evaluation through work across the higher education, nonprofit, and philanthropic sectors.
-She is fascinated by the relationship between diverse ways of learning and knowing, values-based leadership, and community-led social change and nurtures this interest as a doctoral student at Vanderbilt University.
-A life-long dancer and athlete, she holds undergraduate degrees in Gender and Sexuality Studies and Dance and a Master of Arts in philosophy from Tulane University.
-Contact Jamie at jschmill@foundationforlouisiana.org
+Jamie’s diverse background spans higher education, nonprofit, and philanthropic sectors, and she continues to explore the intersection of diverse ways of learning, values-based leadership, and community-led social change as a doctoral student at Vanderbilt University.
+A life-long dancer and athlete, she holds undergraduate degrees in Gender and Sexuality Studies and Dance, and a Master of Arts in Philosophy from Tulane University.

 Damia Khanboubi